juju/charmstore/docs/API.md

 Any entity in the charm store is considered to be part of one or more "channels" (think "distribution channels").
-Currently supported channels are "unpublished", "development" and "stable".
+Currently supported channels are "unpublished", "edge" and "stable".
 All entities are initially (and always) part of the "unpublished" channel; subsequent operations on the publish endpoint can make entities available in other channels.